What is My Media?

 If you have any questions regarding policies or procedures, concerning MyMedia and need assistance, please submit your questions at needhelp.ou.edu and a team member will follow-up with you as soon as possible.

-If you need assistance or have questions regarding administration of your account or the access to MyMedia or any other technical problems you may be encountering, please click here to request support.
+If you need assistance or have questions regarding administration of your account or the access to MyMedia or any other technical problems you may be encountering, please visit the IT Service Catalog and click the Support tab.

 Why utilize MyMedia?